Are Smoothies Healthy?

 Don’t Be Fooled

-And everywhere you go, from supermarkets to McDonald’s to Starbucks, ready-to-drink smoothie choices abound.
+And everywhere you go, from supermarkets to fast food restaurants to coffee shops, ready-to-drink smoothie choices abound.

 Do put on your label-reading glasses, however.
 Many commercially-produced smoothies, though promoted as super nutritious, are anything but.